aditya-taparia/VLCFusion/README.md

     ```
 * **Output:** Produces `combined_synchronized_data.csv`, where each row represents a successfully synchronized IR-Visible frame pair.

-**4. Final Image Dataset Construction (`ATR Experiment/ATR data preprocessing/build_image_datasets.py`)**
+**5. Final Image Dataset Construction (`ATR Experiment/ATR data preprocessing/build_image_datasets.py`)**
 * **Purpose:** This script constructs the final image datasets ready for use with VLCFusion.
-It takes the synchronized frame data (from S3) and splits it into training, validation, and test sets.
+It takes the synchronized frame data and splits it into training, validation, and test sets.
 The split is performed at the video tag level (e.g., all frames from `cegr02003_0001` go into the same set) using a configurable random seed for reproducibility.
 For each frame pair, it extracts images from the `.avi` files.
 Bounding boxes for IR images are derived from `.bbox_met` files, while bounding boxes for Visible images are interpolated based on the IR bounding boxes and target center coordinates from the AGT-JSON files.
 Finally, it generates `metadata.jsonl` annotation files for each data split.
 * **Usage Example:**
     ```bash
     python ATR Experiment/ATR data preprocessing/build_image_datasets.py \